 Army ROTC Program

-The government-funded ROTC scholarship will cover the direct cost of tuition assessed by the University in both the fall and spring terms.
+The government-funded ROTC scholarship will cover the direct cost of tuition and fees assessed by the University in both the fall and spring terms.
 For ROTC scholarship recipients who also reside on campus, Bryant provides institutional grant funds that cover the direct costs of room and board assessed by the University during the fall and/or spring semesters.
+Bryant funds cannot be awarded retroactively.
 For information regarding the amount and conditions of this supplemental fund, contact the Office of Financial Aid at (401) 232-6020.

 Army ROTC Tuition Assistance